hsmess/dgpage/docs/src/mid-may-melee/README.md

 - As this is as AM ONLY event, we will be paying out in merchandise vouchers - amounts TBC
 - There will be trophy certificates for the top 3 in each division
 - There will be Cotswold View themed merchandise prizes to division winners for every division with 5 or more players
-- There may be *more* prizes than this, depending on Sponsorships
+- MVP will be adding a basket and a bag to the prize-pool!

 **Players packs:**

 - One triple foil stamped disc with artwork by Katy Sluman RRP £20.00
 - At least one other player’s pack item
-- More players pack items TBC depending on sponsorships
+- MVP goodies to fill out the player's pack

 [Costs and Extras](costs-and-extras.md)